demaryland/docker-linux-training/README.md

-# 🐳 Docker & Rocky Linux Learning Journey
+# 🐳 Docker & Red Hat Enterprise Linux Learning Journey

 **From Windows to Containers: A Hands-On Learning Adventure**

 Welcome to your journey from Windows IT professional to Linux container expert!
-This course is designed specifically for IT operations team members who are comfortable with Windows environments and want to master Docker containers on Rocky Linux 9.
+This course is designed specifically for IT operations team members who are comfortable with Windows environments and want to master Docker containers on Red Hat Enterprise Linux (using UBI9).

 ## 🎯 Course Overview